OUR OBJECTIVES ARE:

 Proposals for a huge extension of Ponteland

-Several people have received an invitation from the Prince’s Foundation seeking – at rather short notice –their attendance at a Public Meeting on the evening of Sunday the 11th of September.
-This concerns a proposed “Dissington Garden Village” and is to be held at the DoubleTree Hotel at Newcastle Airport.
-Yes, it genuinely does come from Prince Charles’ organisation but originates from Northumberland County Council, with the backing of Lugano.
-The likely objective is to soften the local population to the proposed building of houses on the Dissington Estate, in response to the Government's "Locally-Led Garden Villages, Towns and Cities" scheme, and to tick the "consultation" box necessary for such a bid.
+Several people received an invitation from the Prince’s Foundation seeking – at rather short notice –their attendance at a Public Meeting on the evening of Sunday the 11th of September.
+This concerned a proposed “Dissington Garden Village” and was held at the DoubleTree Hotel at Newcastle Airport.
+Yes, it genuinely does came from Prince Charles’ organisation but originated from Northumberland County Council, with the backing of Lugano.
+The likely objective was to soften the local population to the proposed building of houses on the Dissington Estate, in response to the Government's "Locally-Led Garden Villages, Towns and Cities" scheme, and to tick the "consultation" box necessary for such a bid.
 The area comprises land immediately to the north and west of Ponteland (i.e. Darras Hall) bounded on the north by the Small Burn, to north-east by the A696 and to the west as far as Dissington Hall and beyond (all Green Belt).
 This latest proposal has been described as “Birney Hill x10” and you can see why by looking at the Map below; the part of the Dissington Estate we are talking about is coloured red.

-The initial meeting will be followed by three all-day closed sessions on the 12th, 13th and 14th of September to which personal invitations have been issued, to be followed by a wrap-up Public Meeting on the evening of Monday the 26th of September.
+The initial meeting was followed by three all-day closed sessions on the 12th, 13th and 14th of September to which personal invitations were issued and were followed by a wrap-up Public Meeting on the evening of Monday the 26th of September.
 The opaque title of the whole process is “Enquiry by Design” which is not a methodology but turns out to be the name of a subdivision of the Prince’s Foundation.
 The operation of the sessions has been subcontracted to a consultancy named "Local Dialogue" who specialise in “Stakeholder Engagement”.
 They boast that “we know how to consult on, or communicate, complex projects successfully – to often sceptical stakeholders.”
 The person in charge of the Ponteland presentations is a Mr. Will Rogers, who is a graduate in Politics but appears to have no current qualifications in Planning or Architecture.

 All this has provided an opportunity for Lugano because the Government has requested offers from Local Authorities for twelve “Garden Villages” across the Country.
 The basic requirements for the offers are summarized as follows: